gpdowney/lightweightLSAT/docs/game/draw/rules.md

 ### Bi-Conditional

-If A is not a Zebra then B must be a Yak.
-If B is a Yak then A is not a Zebra.

 A is not a Zebra if and only if B is a Yak.

 ![Bi-Conditionals Drawing][8]

 ### Chain

 If C is a Walrus, then D must be a Yak.
-If D is a Yak then, E must be a Zebra.
+If D is a Yak, then E must be a Zebra.

 ![Chain Drawing][9]